-Do you think about the strategy for different parts of your business?
+Do you think about strategy for different parts of your business?
 How about procurement?
 Does procurement have a strategy defined?
-Today we’re going to get into category management and discuss why dialing this capability can be strategically impactful.
+Today we’re going to get into category management and discuss why dialing in this capability can be strategically impactful.

 Hi, I’m Peter Nichol, Data Science CIO.

 Whether you’re thinking about strategy, considering inputs, or evaluating tactics, category management offers new potential.
 What’s interesting about category management is that it applies a strategic focus to all the things we do with vendors.
 One obstacle we run up against time and time again is that we don’t have a strategic approach to managing and optimizing our procurement.
 In short, we have no strategic sourcing approach.

 The projects we manage have roadmaps.
 The sprints we deliver have EPICS.
 The business, as usual, work in close partnership with operational goals.
 We have several strategic methods to manage these capabilities and ensure we’re getting what we expected.
 Discussing contract deliverables or pipeline value-stream rollups seems pretty straightforward regarding end-state expectations.
 Yet, somehow, when we pivot to the concept of source, we don’t have those same methods to measure or capture procurement-based capabilities.